ioi/ioisubmit/README.md

-All submissions (regardless whether they made it to the CMS or not) are recorded in the local storage directory (see below) in files named `HHMMSS:microsec:task:lang.status`, where status is one of:
+All submissions (regardless whether they made it to the CMS or not) are recorded in the local storage directory (see below) in files named `YYYYMMDD-HHMMSS-microsec:task:lang.status`, where status is one of:

   - `.cmsok` if accepted by CMS
   - `.cmsrej` if rejected by CMS